There are several models of cooperative housing:

 Disadvantages of cooperative housing

-While it is not completely out of the question to take out a mortgage to finance a housing association, it is very difficult to do so.
-The main disadvantage is the limited right to dispose of the flat and the risks associated with the unsustainable management of the housing association.
+While it is not completely out of the question to take out a mortgage to finance a condominium, it does make it much more difficult.
+The disadvantages include, for example, the limited right to dispose of the flat and the risks associated with the unsustainable management of the housing association.
+In general, the basic disadvantages of a cooperative include: